Diversifying Whom, What, and How We Teach

 - offer a wider range of credentials and flexible delivery options, from in-person to virtual, to expand access to learning for diverse individuals at multiple stages of their lives and careers

-- attain our goal of providing every student with an experiental learning opportunity, regardless of program
+- attain our goal of providing every student with an experiential learning opportunity, regardless of program

 - create more physical and virtual capacity for active and collaborative learning, so that students gain skills in working with others along with the joy of belonging to a learning community, wherever they are located